srl-freiburg/srl_global_planner/README.md

 * Luigi Palmieri (https://github.com/palmieri, palmieri(at)informatik.uni-freiburg.de)

 ## TODOs:
-* Rewrite the code to be conform to the ROS Cpp style guide (http://wiki.ros.org/CppStyleGuide)
+* Rewrite the code to be conform to the ROS Cpp style guide, see http://wiki.ros.org/CppStyleGuide
 * Use dynamic reconfiguration of the parameters, see http://wiki.ros.org/dynamic_reconfigure
 * Improve documentation
 * Include `RRTx`